Update a single device

 This is a test update file.

-2.4: Provide Feedback to Bosch IoT Rollouts
+2.4: Provide feedback to Bosch IoT Rollouts

 The device may choose how much feedback it wants to provide to Bosch IoT Rollouts.
-However, the information whether or not the update has been successful has to be given, allowing the backend to stay up to date regarding the installed Distribution Set.
+However, the information whether or not the update has been successful has to be given, allowing the backend to stay up to date regarding the installed distribution set.

 $ curl